Convex-Dev/design/cad/002_values/README.md

 - Global settings and status flags
 - The Schedule

-### Transaction Types
+#### Transaction Types

 Transaction types represent instructions to Convex that can be submitted by external Clients.

-#### Invoke

-An `Invoke` transaction is a request to execute some CVM code by a User Account.
-This is the most general type of transaction: any CVM code may be executed.

-#### Call

-A `Call` is a transaction requesting the execution of a callable function (typically a smart contract entry point) from a user Account.

-Semantically, this is roughly equivalent to using an `Invoke` transaction to do the following:

-`(call target-address (function-name arg1 arg2 .... argN)`

-`Call` transaction types are mainly intended as an efficient way for user applications to invoke smart contract calls on behalf of the User.

-#### Transfer

-A `Transfer` is a transaction requesting the transfer of Convex Coins from a User Account to some other Account.
+Transactions are specialised record types.

+For more details see CAD010.

 ## Implementation notes